 Click here for an index to the deeds for 343 Beacon; click here for more information on the land at 343-345-346 Beacon; and click here for further information about all of the land between the south side of Beacon and Alley 417, from Exeter to Fairfield.

-After they were completed, 343-345 Beacon remained unsold for several years and were subject to several mortgage, including one from George A. Gibson (which also included 277-279 Marlborough) and several held by James C. Ayer, Frederick Ayer, and Albert G. Cook.
+Neither house was purchased at the auction and they remained unsold for a number of months.
+They were subject to several mortgages, including one from George A. Gibson (which also included 277-279 Marlborough) and several held by James C. Ayer, Frederick Ayer, and Albert G. Cook.
 Through a series of transactions in the fall of 1875, the various mortgage interests in 343 Beacon were transferred to Frederick Pope’s brother, Eugene Alexander Pope.